skx/overseer/README.md

 * http-servers
 * rsync-servers
 * smtp-servers
-* Look beneath [protocols/](protocols/) to see the handlers which are supplied by default.

-Adding new protocols to be tested is simple.
+* ..
+   * The existing protocols are documented [in the godoc](https://godoc.org/github.com/skx/overseer/protocols), and the implementation of the tests can be found beneath the top-level [protocols/](protocols/) directory.
+   * There is a simple [sample skeleton probe](protocols/skeleton.go) which demonstrates simply how to write a new protocol-test.

 Compared to the inspirating program, custodian, we have several improvements:

 * All optional parameters for protocol tests are 100% consistent.
    * i.e. Any protocol specific arguments are defined via "`with $option_name $option_value`"
+* The parsing of optional arguments is handled outside the protocol-tests.
+   * i.e. Your protocol test only needs to concentrate on doing its job.
-* Many protocol-tests provide _real_ testing.
+* Protocol tests provide _real_ testing, as much as possible.
-     * e.g. If you wish to test an IMAP/POP3/MySQL service this application doesn't just look for a banner response on the remote port, but actually does a login
+   * e.g. If you wish to test an IMAP/POP3/MySQL service this application doesn't just look for a banner response on the remote port, but actually performs a login.